Isometric and induced path partitions: a new upper bound and a characterization of some extremal graphs: Proof of Theorems and

 \begin{proposition} Let $G$ be a connected graph that has at most one block that is not an odd complete graph.
-Assume furthermore that if $B$ is a block of $G$ that is not an odd complete graph, then $B$ is even and satisfies $\text{ipp}(B) = |V(B)|-\nu(B)$.
-Then $\text{ipp}(G) = |V(G)|-\nu(G)$. \end{proposition} \begin{proof} We may assume inductively that for any connected graph $G'$ such that $|V(G')| < |V(G)|$, if the following hold: \begin{itemize} \item $G'$ has at most one block that is not an odd complete graph, and \item if $B'$ is a block of $G'$ that is not an odd complete graph, then $B'$ is even and satisfies $\text{ipp}(B') = |V(B')|-\nu(B')$, \end{itemize} then $\text{ipp}(G') = |V(G')|-\nu(G')$.
+Assume furthermore that if $B$ is a block of $G$ that is not an odd complete graph, then $B$ is even and IPP-extremal.
+Then $G$ is IPP-extremal. \end{proposition} \begin{proof} We may assume inductively that for any connected graph $G'$ such that $|V(G')| < |V(G)|$, if the following hold: \begin{itemize} \item $G'$ has at most one block that is not an odd complete graph, and \item if $B'$ is a block of $G'$ that is not an odd complete graph, then $B'$ is even and IPP-extremal, \end{itemize} then $G'$ is IPP-extremal.

 Suppose first that $G$ is biconnected, so that $G$ has exactly one block, namely $G$ itself.
 If $G$ is even, then the result is immediate.
-We may therefore assume that $G$ is odd.
-Then Proposition~\ref{prop-odd-is-block} guarantees that $G$ is a block graph; since $G$ has only one block (namely $G$ itself), it follows that $G$ is a complete graph, and we are done.
+On the other hand, if $G$ is odd, then by assumption, $G$ is an odd complete graph, and we are done (because clearly, all complete graphs are IPP-extremal).

 Suppose now that $G$ is not biconnected.
 Then $G$ has at least two leaf-blocks, and by hypothesis, at least one of them is an odd complete graph.
 Let $C$ be the vertex set of this block, and let $v$ be the unique cut-vertex of $G$ that belongs to $C$.
 Set $G' := G \setminus \big(C \setminus \{v\}\big)$.
-Clearly, $G'$ is connected, and by Proposition~\ref{prop-delete-odd-leaf-clique}, the blocks of $G$ are precisely $G[C]$ and the blocks of $G'$.
-So, by the induction hypothesis, we have that $\text{ipp}(G') = |V(G')|-\nu(G')$.
-But now Proposition~\ref{prop-delete-odd-leaf-clique} guarantees that $\text{ipp}(G) = |V(G)|-\nu(G)$. \end{proof}
+Clearly, $G'$ is connected, and by Proposition~\ref{prop-delete-odd-leaf-clique}(a), the blocks of $G$ are precisely $G[C]$ and the blocks of $G'$.
+So, by the induction hypothesis, $G'$ is IPP-extremal.
+But now Proposition~\ref{prop-delete-odd-leaf-clique}(b) guarantees that $G$ is IPP-extremal. \end{proof}

+\begin{proposition} Let $G$ be a connected graph that has at most one block that is not an odd complete graph.
+Assume furthermore that if $B$ is a block of $G$ that is not an odd complete graph, then $B$ is even and IndPP-extremal.
+Then $G$ is IndPP-extremal. \end{proposition} \begin{proof} The proof is completely analogous to that of Proposition~\ref{prop-one-even-block-implies-extremal}: we simply replace all instances of ``IPP'' by ``IndPP,'' and we use Proposition~\ref{prop-delete-odd-leaf-clique}(c) instead of Proposition~\ref{prop-delete-odd-leaf-clique}(b). \end{proof}